 Stirling married for the second time a widow, Lucinda McClymont, the daughter of Andrew and Julia Miller, on 3 May 1888 in Buenos Aires.
 She died in London on 11 December 1923.

-It was after the peat slip of June 1886, which destroyed St Thomas's Church and the school, that Stirling launched an appeal to build a fitting cathedral for Stanley.
+It was after the peat slip of June 1886, which severely damaged Holy Trinity Church and the school, that Stirling launched an appeal to build a fitting cathedral for Stanley.
 The necessary funds were raised in the Falkland Islands, in England and in Buenos Aires.

-The foundation stone was laid by Stirling and Governor KERR on 6 March 1890, and the cathedral was consecrated by Stirling on 21 February 1892.
+The foundation stone was laid by Stirling and Governor KERR on 6 March 1890, and Christ Church Cathedral was consecrated by Stirling on 21 February 1892.

 In 1900, at the age of 71, Stirling resigned his episcopate and retired to live in England.
 From 1901 to 1920 he was Assistant Bishop of the Diocese of Bath and Wells, and a Canon of Wells Cathedral.
 He died, aged 94, on 18 November 1923, and was buried in the precinct of the Cathedral.